misaellr/n8n-application/DEPLOYMENT_GUIDE.md

 ## Overview
 - Terraform provisions a dedicated VPC (three public and three private subnets), Internet/NAT gateways, an Amazon EKS 1.29 control plane, and a managed node group sized by `node_*` variables.
 - AWS IAM roles are created for the control plane, worker nodes, and the AWS EBS CSI driver; the driver is enabled with a default `ebs-gp3` StorageClass.
-- Sensitive settings (the n8n encryption key) are stored in AWS Systems Manager Parameter Store and injected into the Helm release at deploy time.
+- Sensitive settings (the n8n encryption key, database credentials, basic auth credentials) are stored in AWS Systems Manager Parameter Store and AWS Secrets Manager, then injected into Kubernetes Secrets at deploy time.
-- Terraform installs the upstream `ingress-nginx` chart (Network Load Balancer by default) but **does NOT deploy n8n**.
+- Terraform installs the upstream `ingress-nginx` chart (Network Load Balancer with static Elastic IPs by default) but **does NOT deploy n8n**.
 The n8n application is deployed separately via Helm CLI by `setup.py` after infrastructure is ready.
+- Database backend can be SQLite (default, file-based) or PostgreSQL (RDS).
+The CLI prompts for database selection and provisions RDS resources if PostgreSQL is chosen.
 - TLS/HTTPS configuration is handled as a **post-deployment step** after the LoadBalancer is provisioned and DNS can be configured.
 This prevents race conditions with Let's Encrypt validation.
+- Basic authentication can be configured post-deployment to protect access to n8n with auto-generated credentials (stored in AWS Secrets Manager).
-- The interactive CLI (`python3 setup.py`) orchestrates a **4-phase deployment**: (1) Terraform infrastructure, (2) n8n application via Helm, (3) LoadBalancer retrieval, (4) optional TLS configuration.
+- The interactive CLI (`python3 setup.py`) orchestrates a **4-phase deployment**: (1) Terraform infrastructure, (2) n8n application via Helm, (3) LoadBalancer retrieval, (4) optional TLS & Basic Auth configuration.

 ## Prerequisites
 - macOS or Linux workstation with `python3`, Terraform >= 1.6, AWS CLI >= 2.0, kubectl, and Helm >= 3.
 The CLI verifies these before continuing.